-Interim Dean and Nippert Professor of Law
+Dean and Nippert Professor of Law

 College of Law Building

-College of Law - 0040
+Law College of Law - 0040

-Prior to joining the faculty, Professor Williams practiced law in the private and public sectors.
-She was Vice President and Director of Educational Opportunities at the National Women’s Law Center, where she focused on issues of gender equity in education.
-During her time at the Center, Professor Williams was lead counsel and successfully argued before the United States Supreme Court Davis v.
+Before joining the College of Law, Dean Williams was Vice President and Director of Educational Opportunities at the National Women’s Law Center, where she focused on issues of gender equity in education.
+During her time at the Center, Dean Williams was lead counsel and successfully argued before the United States Supreme Court Davis v.
 Monroe County Board of Education, which established that educational institutions have a duty to respond to and address complaints of student-to-student sexual harassment.

-BS, Georgetown University
+BS: Georgetown University

-JD, Harvard Law School
+JD: Harvard Law School